GSA/challenges-and-prizes/_challenges/1071-top-prize.md

 <p><strong>PART 4: Collaborator letters of support</strong></p>
 <p>Teams must submit at least one (1) and up to three (3) letters of support from collaborators on this project who represent user advocates and/or implementation partners.
 This can include community-based organizations, state or local governments, national advocacy organizations, unions, direct end users, non-profits, foundations, or other representatives of the target end user.
 Each signed letter should indicate how this partner collaborated or will collaborate with the applicant on the specified product, should include the collaborators’ contact information (email and/or phone), and must be <strong>no longer than one page</strong> (minimum 11 point standard font, submitted as a <strong>.docx</strong> or <strong>PDF document</strong>).</p>
   <p><strong>PART 5: (Optional) Multimedia supporting documentation </strong></p>
   <p>Teams have the option to submit an up to 4-minute video or webinar recording that demonstrates the product’s functionality.
-In place of a video, teams may also submit images or screenshots of the product in a PPT or PDF document of five (5) slides or fewer.
-Submissions exceeding the allowed length may not be reviewed. </p>
+In place of a video, teams may also submit images or screenshots of the product in a PPT or PDF document of five (5) slides or fewer. <strong>Submissions exceeding the allowed length may not be reviewed. </strong></p>
   <p>Additional submission guidelines and requirements:</p>
 <ul>
-<li>Applications must be written in English, follow all page limits and document specifications (for the required narrative, this must be single spaced, minimum 11-point font, 1” margins, page dimensions of 8.5 x 11 inches, submitted as a .doc/.docx or .pdf file). </li>
+  <li><strong>Applications must be written in English<, follow all page limits and document specifications</strong> (for the required narrative, this must be single spaced, minimum 11-point font, 1” margins, page dimensions of 8.5 x 11 inches, submitted as a .doc/.docx or .pdf file). </li>
-<li>Any material that does not follow instructions may not be considered. </li>
+  <li><strong>Any material that does not follow instructions may not be considered. </strong></li>
 <li>Each product should be submitted in at least one (1) and no more than two (2) categories.</li>
 <li>Applicants must submit a working, interactive application/digital product that uses open government data to address one or more of the challenges in the categories above.</li>
 <ul>
 <li>Working indicates that the intended features of the product have been created and are currently usable.
 For example, a clickable prototype that illustrates future functionality, but does not yet provide it to the user, cannot be considered.</li>
 <li>The product must include interactive functionality for the end user to access and/or use the open data.</li>
 <li>The product must be capable of being successfully installed and running consistently on the platform for which it is intended, and must function as depicted or expressed in the text description.</li>
-<li>A submitted digital product must run on at least one of the following: Smartphone, tablet, web or mobile web, desktop computer.</li>
+<li><strong>A submitted digital product must run on at least one of the following: Smartphone, tablet, web or mobile web, desktop computer.</strong></li>
 </ul>
 <li>Teams applying for the challenge who have participated in The Opportunity Project more than one time may submit multiple products.</li>
 </ul>